renatofmsoares/todolist_pythontest/README.md

 # Welcome to my study area!

-My goal here is to create a ToDo List system using in python using BDD and TDD.
+My goal here is to create a ToDo List system using in python using BDD.

 I want that at the end of this project I can use it to demonstrate my experience with python in developing a web application using testing frameworks, automated scripts, integration with AWS, version control, documentation, database testing and integration with CI /CD.